Bizovi/Hundred_Days_ML/README.md

 **Notes**: Prepare for the long road by downloading SanDiego Machine Learning Fundamentals Course Videos.

+**---Trip to New York---**

 ### Day 7: July 22, 2018 (Sunday)

 **Activity**:
+* Data Science in the Google Cloud from Chapter 4 forward
+* Read Chapter 4 from CASI
 **Notes**: Trip to NY, read CASI and a book in the plane(s).